osstelemetry/gitlytix/README.md

 # Stop everything
 make stop

-# Or use the start script that checks if db is avaiable
+# Or use the start script that checks if db is available
 ./start.sh
 ```